-LYRICA is not for everyone.LYRICA may cause serious, even life threatening, allergic reactions.
+LYRICA is not for everyone.LYRICA may cause serious, even life-threatening, allergic reactions.
 Stop taking LYRICA and call your doctor right away if you have any signs of a serious allergic reaction.
-Some signs are swelling of your face, mouth, lips, gums, tongue, throat or neck or if you have any trouble breathing, or have a rash, hives or blisters.
+Some signs are swelling of your face, mouth, lips, gums, tongue, throat or neck, if you have any trouble breathing, or have a rash, hives, or blisters.

 Some of the most common side effects of LYRICA are dizziness, blurry vision, weight gain, sleepiness, trouble concentrating, swelling of your hands and feet, dry mouth, and feeling “high.”
 If you have diabetes, tell your doctor about any skin sores.

 You may have a higher chance for swelling and hives if you are also taking angiotensin-converting enzyme (ACE) inhibitors, so tell your doctor if you are taking these medications.
 You may have a higher chance of swelling of your hands or feet or gaining weight if you are also taking certain diabetes medicines.
 Do not drink alcohol while on LYRICA.
 You may have a higher chance for dizziness and sleepiness if you take LYRICA with alcohol, narcotic pain medicines, or medicines for anxiety.

 Before you start LYRICA, tell your doctor if you are planning to father a child, if you are pregnant, or plan to become pregnant.
 Breastfeeding is not recommended while taking LYRICA.
 If you have had a drug or alcohol problem, you may be more likely to misuse LYRICA.

 In studies, a specific type of blood vessel tumor was seen in mice.
 The meaning of these findings in humans is not known.